 A significant portion of investment assets are classified within Level 1 because they comprise open-end mutual funds and equity securities with readily determinable fair values based on daily redemption values.
 The Foundation invests in public partnerships and pooled investment funds.
 Those assets and corporate and government obligations are valued by the custodians of the securities using pricing models based on credit quality, time to maturity, stated interest rates, and market-rate assumptions and are classified within Level 2.
 The fair values of beneficial interests in charitable trusts are determined using present value techniques and risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the underlying assets and are based on the fair values of trust investments as reported by the trustees.
+Real estate consists of physical assets.
+These investments are not redeemable.
+Instead, distributions are received through the liquidation of the underlying assets.
 These are considered to be Level 3 measurements.